Alcohol Misuse and DependenceSkip to the navigation

-What are alcohol abuse and alcohol dependence?
+What are alcohol misuse and alcohol dependence?

-If you continue to abuse alcohol, it can lead to alcohol dependence.
+If you continue to misuse alcohol, it can lead to alcohol dependence.
 Alcohol dependence is also called alcoholism.
 You are physically or mentally addicted to alcohol.
 You have a strong need, or craving, to drink.
 You feel like you must drink just to get by.

 You might be dependent on alcohol if you have three or more of the following problems in a year: